bio-tools/biotoolsDocs/api_reference.rst

 data       Yes       Resource Description with which you wish to update the resource
                               See an `example resource <https://bio.tools/api/tool/SignalP?format=json>`_.
 =========  ========  ======== ====================================================================================================================================

+.. note:: It is possible to specify editing permissions for resources.
+Learn how to :ref:`Editing_permissions`.

 Headers
 """"""""""